patricksavalle/devops-project-template/content/integration-standard.md

 - [ ] Always use fully qualified domain names

-- [ ] Use standard and well-supported [integration patterns](https://www.enterpriseintegrationpatterns.com/)
+- [ ] Use standard and well-documented [integration patterns](https://www.enterpriseintegrationpatterns.com/)

+- [ ] Your application always connects to component of the integration platform, never directly to other applications

-- [ ] Build producers/servers consumer-agnostic
+- [ ] Build your producers/servers consumer-agnostic

-- [ ] Consumers/clients, not producers, do data transformation
+- [ ] Consumers/clients - not producers - do data transformation

 - [ ] Avoid using a unified intermediate format or canonical data model

+  > These reduce agility and autonomy

-- [ ] Avoid central components, decentralize integration to the application side, give teams control
+- [ ] Avoid central components, decentralize the integration platform to the application (e.g [sidecar pattern](https://www.oreilly.com/library/view/designing-distributed-systems/9781491983638/ch02.html))

+- [ ] Avoid central integration teams, give DevOps teams self-service

-- [ ] Build your application assuming an untrusted environment (the open internet)
+- [ ] Build your application for an untrusted environment (the open internet)

-- [ ] Applications always connect to the integration platform never directly to other applications

 - [ ] Integrations may not disclose implementation details

-- [ ] Make communication asynchronous if possible
+- [ ] Make communication asynchronous as much as possible (using queues and topics)

-- [ ] Make shared services and resources state-less if possible
+- [ ] Make shared services and resources state-less as much as possible

-- [ ] Share reusable data and logic opportunistically (but secure) on the platform, even if there are no consumers yet
+- [ ] Share reusable data and logic **opportunistically** (but secure) on the platform, even if there are no consumers yet
   - Share passive data as REST resources ([request-response pattern](#basic-integration-patterns))
   - Share business logic as XML services ([request-response pattern](#basic-integration-patterns))
-  - Share streaming data on a MQ topic ([publish-subscribe pattern](#basic-integration-patterns))
+  - Share streaming data / telemetry on a MQ topic ([publish-subscribe pattern](#basic-integration-patterns))

 ## Basics